-Next up is the Apple AirPods Pro (2nd generation) Truly Wireless.
-They resemble their predecessor, however, there are several differences.
+Next up is the Apple Headphone AirPods Pro Second Generation Review (2nd generation) Truly Wireless.
+They resemble their predecessors; however, there are several differences.
 The Gen 2’s H2 chip improves audio quality and allows smooth pairing with other Apple devices.
 If you lose their carrying case, its U1 chip lets you find it.
 Their sound profile and ANC have improved.

-The Apple AirPods Pro 2 is perfect for the office or the road.
+The Apple Headphone AirPods Pro Second Generation Review 2 is perfect for the office or the road.
 These headphones are both comfy and robust, and their small, lightweight design makes them perfect for stowing in a purse or other carryall.
 With active noise cancellation (ANC) turned on, they may be worn for almost six hours without recharging.
-Even when turned up to maximum level, they don’t let out much noise.
+Even when turned up to their maximum level, they don’t let out much noise.

-The first and second AirPods Pro appear the same save for the glossy white charging covers.
+The first and second AirPods Pro appear the same, save for the glossy white charging covers.
 Apple now adds a silver lanyard loop and speaker to the blank block.
 The case’s speaker plays a sound for the Find My app instead of music.
 You may deactivate power and pair alarm tones in your iPhone’s Settings app.
 Apple’s AirPods have an IPX4-rated case and earphones for the first time.
-As previously, opening the case with your thumb reveals the buds.
+As previously mentioned, opening the case with your thumb reveals the buds.

 - Brand Apple